Winter Blues & Seasonal Affective Disorder

 Do you notice that your mood or energy levels seem to dip in the winter months?
 You are not alone.

-Many people, especially those living in a northern climate like Emdonton, notice these changes when the days get shorter and colder.
-The 'winter blues' is not an official diagnosis, and symptomstend to be mild and short lived; such as fatigue, stress or low mood in the fall and winter.
+Many people, especially those living in a northern climate like Edmonton, notice these changes when the days get shorter and colder.
+The 'winter blues' is not an official diagnosis, and symptoms tend to be mild and short lived; such as fatigue, stress or low mood in the fall and winter.

 What is Seasonal Affective Disorder?